• Skip to primary navigation

 If you don't have this, don't worry - just salt your curry until you achieve the desired taste.

 Spinach - A great source of iron and helps balance the flavour of the curry.
-You can switch fresh spinach out for thinly sliced kale or chard if you're in a pinch.
+You can switch fresh spinach out for thinly sliced kale or other leafy greens if you're in a pinch.

 How to make Chickpea Spinach Curry